 As a governor we will ask you to rigorously and consistently monitor SDP targets and data, invite you to participate in events and training opportunities throughout the year, be a buddy for a year group of pupils and liaise with the staff and children of our school.
-I will expect you to ask questions, explore issues further and challenge our thinking.
-I will keep you up to date with the latest educational initiatives and explain how these might impact of our school.
-But primarily, I see your role as a Governor of Skelton Primary School, to ensure we deliver the very best education possible for our children.
-The GB seeks to provide the appropriate balance of support and challenge so that the school fulfils its statutory duties, monitors progress in relation to school improvement and strives to build further on achievements.
-I am very much looking forward to working in partnership with the Governing Body as the schools goes from strength to strength.
+We will expect you to ask questions, explore issues further and challenge our thinking.
+We will keep you up to date with the latest educational initiatives and explain how these might impact of our school.
+But primarily, we see your role as a Governor of Skelton Primary School, to ensure we deliver the very best education possible for our children.
+The Governing Body seeks to provide the appropriate balance of support and challenge so that the school fulfils its statutory duties, monitors progress in relation to school improvement and strives to build further on achievements.
+We are very much looking forward to working in partnership with the Governing Body as the schools goes from strength to strength.

-Sarah Walker
+Sam Newton & Sarah Walker